Determine if something is magnetic.

 A permanent magnet carries its own persistent magnetic field.
 A good example is a fridge magnet.
 Permanent magnets can be made of iron, nickel or cobalt; these are materials with atomic “magnets” that can be aligned.
 Materials like iron, nickel and cobalt are called ferromagnetic materials, and they’re also attracted to magnets.

-Moving electrons can also create a magnetic field.
+Moving electrons can also create a temporary magnetic field.
 For example, if one end of a battery is connected to the other end with a wire, electrons move along the wire and create a magnetic field.
 If you bring a compass near the wire, it will move in response to this field.

 The whole Earth is also a magnet.
-The extreme heat of the inner core creates convection currents in the molten iron of the Earth's outer core.
+The extreme heat of the inner core creates convection currents in the molten iron of the Earth’s outer core.
 The movement of the iron creates an electric current which in turn creates a magnetic field.
-The magentic poles of the Earth are closely aligned to the geographical poles, but they are actually opposite.
-The north poles of bar magnets and compass needles are attracted towards the geogrpahical north pole because it is actually the Earth's magnetic south pole!
+The magntic poles of the Earth are closely aligned to the geographical poles, but they are actually opposite.
+The north poles of bar magnets and compass needles are attracted towards the geographical north pole because it is actually the Earth’s magnetic south pole!

 Some things to remember: